QKVQA: Question-Focused Filtering for Knowledge-based VQA: Experiments

-When using Qwen2.5-VL-7B as the generator in the filter-only mode, QKVQA maintains its leading advantage: it achieves 53.7\% on E-VQA (an improvement of 4.9\% over OMGM\textsuperscript{$\dagger$}) and 37.9\% on InfoSeek-Overall (an improvement of 3.8\% over OMGM\textsuperscript{$\dagger$}).
-The consistent performance gains across diverse generator architectures not only validate the effectiveness of the QFF and CDA modules but also demonstrate the strong portability of our filtering approach.
+QKVQA achieves the best performance across all settings and metrics.
+Under the setting with LLaMA-3.1-8B as the fine-tuned generator, it demonstrates notable improvements: QKVQA attains 45.3\% on E-VQA, surpassing OMGM by 1.2\%; on InfoSeek-Overall, it reaches 42.4\%, outperforming VLM-PRF (+1.6\%) and OMGM (+2.1\%).
+In the mode without generator fine-tuning using LLaMA-3-8B, QKVQA achieves 48.5\% on E-VQA and 34.5\% on InfoSeek-Overall, exceeding the previous best model OMGM by 2.8\% and 1.4\%, respectively.
+When employing Qwen2.5-VL-7B as the generator under the setting without generator fine-tuning, QKVQA maintains its leading advantage: it achieves 48.0\% on E-VQA (an improvement of 3.2\% over OMGM) and 36.3\% on InfoSeek-Overall (an improvement of 2.2\% over OMGM).
+The consistent performance gains across diverse generator architectures demonstrate the strong generalizability of our filtering approach.